CorbinYoung/CryptogramSolver_cs/README.md

 still in the file. **Do not move the file.
 If you move it, the Solver will not be able to find it, and the program will not work.**

-As for using the project, I have only included the main files involved with the Solver, along with some other files that they use.
+As for using the project, I have included the main files involved with the Solver, along with some other files that they use.
 The main files are: [Solver](src/main/com/cryptogram/solver/Solver.java), [Key](src/main/com/cryptogram/solver/Key.java), [DataStorage](src/main/com/cryptogram/solver/DataStorage.java), and [Dictionary](src/main/com/cryptogram/solver/Dictionary.java).

 Once you've pull the project down, all you have to do is create a main.
 Each of the above-listed classes are Singletons.
 You will only every need to reference the Solver class.
 Simply get its instance in main, and then call its solve() method.
 The Solver class will handle everything else.
+I have also provided a Main under the src/test folder as an example, and I've included both the files it asks for with the project so you can see where they need to go if you want to use them.

 Solver has three public methods that are available: